-Therefore, the funded ratio, as can be seen in Table 3 of this report, decreased from 90.2% to 79.6% between the valuations, but the funded ratio actually had a net increase based on the restated July 1, 2007 funded ratio of 76.1%.
-Likewise, the employer contribution rate decreased from 29.72% to 24.58% for fiscal year 2011.
+The funded ratio, as can be seen in Table 3 of this report, increased from 69.7% to 98.6% between the valuations.
+The funded ratio is defined as the actuarial value of assets divided by the actuarial accrued liability.
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 97.7%.
+The employer contribution rate decreased from 36.12% to 14.45% for fiscal year 2014.
+The majority of the change in funded ratio and contribution rate is attributable to the changes instituted by the Act.
+These changes were somewhat offset by the continued recognition of deferred asset losses from prior valuations.
 An analysis of the changes in the employer contribution rate appears in Table 10a.
 An analysis of the changes in the unfunded actuarial accrued liability appears in Table 10c.